why is your Espresso watery and How to fix it

 If Espresso comes out to be too watery or thin, you might not be using the right amount of coffee grounds.

-The ideal amount of coffee grounds for a single shot of Espresso is 7-9 grams and 14-18 grams for a double shot of Espresso.
+The right amount of coffee grounds for a single shot espresso is around 7-9 grams while for a double shot is around 14-18 grams.

 right amount of coffee beans for espresso